Chi-boundedness of graphs containing no cycles with $k$ chords

 \begin{lem} For $\ell \gg \omega$, let $K$ be an induced copy of $K_{\ell,\ell}$ with bipartition $X\cup Y$.
 Suppose that $R, S, T$ are pairwise disjoint sets outside $K$ such that every vertex in $K$ has a neighbour in~$R$, every vertex in $R$ has a neighbour in $S$, and every vertex in $S$ has a neighbour in $T$.
 Let $U:=R\cup S\cup T$ and $\ell' := \log \ell / 10000$.

-Then there exist sets $X'$ and $Y'$ of size $\ell'$, each of which contained in a different set amongst $X$ and $Y$, sets $A, A', A'' \subseteq U$, each of which contained in a different set amongst $R, S, T$, and vertices $a, b \in U$ such that one of the following holds: \begin{enumerate} [label = (K\arabic*)] \item The vertex $a$ is complete to $X' \cup Y'$. \item The vertex $a$ is complete to $X'$ and anti-complete to $Y'$, and $b$ is complete to $Y'$ and anti-complete to $X'$. \item Both the induced bipartite graphs $G[A, X']$ and $G[B, Y']$ are perfect matchings, $A$ is anti-complete to $Y'$, and $B$ is anti-complete to $X'$.
+Then there exist sets $X'$ and $Y'$ of size $\ell'$, each of which contained in a different set amongst $X$ and $Y$, sets $A, A', A'' \subseteq U$, each of which contained in a different set amongst $R, S, T$, and vertices $a, b \in U$ such that one of the following holds: \begin{enumerate} [label = (K\arabic*)] \item The vertex $a$ is complete to $X' \cup Y'$. \item The vertex $a$ is complete to $X'$ and anti-complete to $Y'$, and $b$ is complete to $Y'$ and anti-complete to $X'$. \item Both the induced bipartite graphs $G[A, X']$ and $G[A', Y']$ are perfect matchings, $A$ is anti-complete to $Y'$, and $A'$ is anti-complete to $X'$.